 * Please note, however, we are unable to issue a temporary social security number for someone who has an actual social security number.
 Without a social security number or a temporary social security number, the Contributor Service Instructor will not be able to get an ID card, parking or library privileges.

 - Visiting Researcher/Scholar/Professional: This status is used for those who will be doing research, performing professional duties or are here as visiting scholars.
-When you complete the smart forms for this group, the following must be provided in addition to the information listed above:
+When you complete the HR Form for this group, the following must be provided in addition to the information listed above:

 - Academic degree information